A private college at a public university value

 UMass Dartmouth helps you excel by integrating theoretical knowledge with practical experiences.
-You can build your résumé through the many opportunities for undergraduate research, internships, and community service learning.
+You can build your résumé through many opportunities for undergraduate research, internships, and community service learning.
 You’ll find that UMass Dartmouth professors are key to your success.
-They are renowned for their research, and they love to teach.
-You’ll have professors teaching in the classrooms, and with an average class size of 24, they’ll get to know you as they help you succeed.
+They’re renowned for their research and they love to teach.
+You’ll have professors teaching in the classrooms, and with an average class size of 25 students, they’ll get to know you as they help you succeed.

 UMass Dartmouth is located in the scenic coastal community of Dartmouth, Massachusetts.
-The campus is situated on 710 acres, with easy access to Boston, Fall River, New Bedford, Cape Cod, and Providence, Rhode Island.
+The campus is situated on 710 acres in a park-like setting, with easy access to Boston, Fall River, New Bedford, Cape Cod, and Providence, Rhode Island.
 Nearby shopping, entertainment, restaurants, museums, and theaters make this a vibrant hub.
 Recreational sites are minutes away, including beaches and hiking.
-You can drive to New York City in four hours and the mountains of New Hampshire and Vermont in three to four hours.
-Public transportation is available from campus to nearby communities.
+Buses run from campus to nearby communities as well as Boston.

-UMass Dartmouth has five colleges: College of Arts and Sciences, Charlton College of Business, College of Engi-neering, College of Nursing, and the College of Visual and Performing Arts (CVPA).
-The School for Marine Science and Technology offers renowned research as students pursue graduate and doctoral degrees.
-The UMass School of Law is part of the UMass Dartmouth campus.
+UMass Dartmouth has six undergraduate colleges: the Charlton College of Business, the College of Arts & Sciences, the College of Engineering, the College of Nursing & Health Sciences, the College of Visual & Performing Arts (CVPA), and the Honors College.
+The School for Marine Science and Technology offers students unique graduate opportunities, and UMass Law offers UMass Dartmouth students a 3+3 option.

-The dramatic campus is the work of architect Paul Rudolph, former Dean of the Yale University School of Art and Architecture.
-A recent $45 million renovation to the library created a state-of-the-art, energy-efficient space that serves as both the intellectual and social heart of campus.
-A campus-wide, $175 million building and renovation program is underway to upgrade and improve academic facilities.
-In addition, UMass Dartmouth is planning the construction of a new $55 million academic building.
+The campus design is the work of architect Paul Rudolph, former Dean of the Yale University School of Art and Architecture.
+A $45 million renovation to the library created a state-of-the-art, energy-efficient space that serves as both the intellectual and social heart of campus.
+The new Charlton Learning Pavilion, adjacent to the Charlton College of Business, offers remarkable classroom and learning spaces.

 Access to technology is an integral part of the curriculum.
 UMass Dartmouth is a wireless campus with computing clusters located in the library and most classroom buildings.
 Multiple computer labs (Apple and PC) are readily available throughout campus.

-The Star Store campus in historic downtown New Bedford offers outstanding studio space for undergraduate and graduate art students.
-Important collaboration space on campus includes the Innovation, Design, Engineering, and Art Studio (IDEAStudio)—a digital multimedia workspace for engineering and art students—and the Center for Scientific Computing and Visualization Re-search, where the data capabilities stretch the imagination.
+The CVPA Star Store campus in historic downtown New Bedford offers outstanding studio and gallery space for undergraduate and graduate Art students.
+Important collaboration spaces on campus include the IDEAStudio—a digital multimedia workspace for Engineering and Art students—and the Center for Scientific Computing and Visualization Research, where data capabilities stretch the imagination.

-In-state tuition and fees for 2015–2016 were $12,588; non-Massachusetts resident tuition and fees were $26,173.
-Room and board expenses were $11,622 (based on a 19-meal plan and a double room for a year).
+In-state tuition for the 2019–2020 academic year is $14,358; out-of-state tuition is $30,103.
+Room and board expenses are $13,487 (based on a platinum meal plan and a double room for a year).
 Books and supplies cost approximately $1,300 a year, depending on your courses.
-Specific fees may be assessed, depending on your course of study.
-UMass Dartmouth offers proximity tuition discounts and discounted tuition rates for specific academic programs if you’re from other New England states.
+Program-specific fees may be assessed, depending on your course of study.
+UMass Dartmouth offers a New England tuition rate for students who live in Connecticut, Maine, New Hampshire, Rhode Island, or Vermont.

-Last year 85% of the students who completed the FAFSA received some financial aid, and UMass Dartmouth met 90% of demonstrated need.
+Last year, 84% of students who completed the FAFSA received need-based financial aid.
 Submit your FAFSA by March 1 for priority consideration in the awarding process.
-More information about UMass Dartmouth financial aid and scholarships is available online at umassd.edu/financialaid.
+More information is available online at umassd.edu/financialaid.

-Come visit the University for a campus tour and an information session with an admissions officer.
+Come visit UMass Dartmouth for a campus tour and an information session.
 UMass Dartmouth offers Early Action for those who apply by November 15, and most decisions are made within four weeks of the completion of your application.
-Application forms and related information are available at umassd.edu/apply.
+Application information is available at umassd.edu/apply.